Snowmobiles & OSVs

 128 mph without wide open throttle.
 Their goal was 140+ mph and to

 break all ice speed records on Orchard Lake soon.
-They were planning
+In all the

 on a consumer, slower, version that could be used on thoroughfares

 and rural areas in Northern Michigan.
-Sadly, we are still trying to
+After 1917 we have found

 Chisholm